nolinmcfarland/eyes/README.md

 # Eyes
-Watch the eyes watch your cursor!
-A simple web app that displays animated eyes that follow your cursor.
-Built with JavaScript.
+Watch them watch your cursor.
+A simple web app built with JavaScript that displays animated eyes that follow your cursor.

 ![Eyes](./images/eyes.png)